 Have you ever used your microwave to cook an entire meal?
 Using the microwave won't heat up your kitchen, more nutrients are retained during the cooking process, and some foods, like vegetables, have better taste and texture.
 These tips and microwave recipes will make you a microwaving expert in no time.

-Every microwave recipe has a specified standing time.
-The dish or casserole must stand on a solid surface to retain heat and finish cooking (DON'T use a cooling rack or trivet).
+- Standing time: Every microwave recipe has a specified standing time.
+The dish or casserole must stand on a solid surface to retain heat and finish cooking (don't use a cooling rack or trivet).
 Remember, microwave ovens cook by making water, sugar and fat molecules vibrate, creating heat.
 Standing time allows heat to spread, cooking to finish, and allows the temperature of the food to stabilize and moderate.

-Microwave cooking times are directly related to amounts of food being cooked.
-When you double the quantity of a recipe, increase cooking time by at least 50%, and check carefully for doneness.
-As an example, two medium potatoes will take 5-7 minutes to cook, while four potatoes take 10-12 minutes.
+- Quantity: Microwave cooking times are directly related to amounts of food being cooked.
+When you double the quantity of a recipe, increase cooking time by at least 50 percent, and check carefully for doneness.
+As an example, two medium potatoes will take 5 to 7 minutes to cook, while four potatoes take 10 to 12 minutes.

-Foods that are the same size and shape will cook more evenly in the microwave and will finish cooking at the same time, which means there will be no overcooked or undercooked sections.
+- Food sizes and shapes: Foods that are the same size and shape will cook more evenly in the microwave and will finish cooking at the same time, which means there will be no overcooked or undercooked sections.
 Foods with thick and thin sections should be arranged so the thin portions are toward the center of the dish.
-Microwaves penetrate the food from 3/4" to 1-1/2".
+Microwaves penetrate the food from 3/4" to 1 1/2".

-Foods typically don't brown in the microwave oven.
+- Browning: Foods typically don't brown in the microwave oven.
 Browning elements are available and may be a good investment if you do a lot of microwave cooking.
-Some foods, like meats, will turn brown because of caramelization of sugars and starches in the food.
+Some foods, like meats, will turn brown because of the caramelization of sugars and starches in the food.
 You can add browning agents to foods to increase appeal.
-Agents include soy sauce, Kitchen Bouquet, Worcestershire sauce, seasoning mixes, cinnamon and other spices, and glazes which use sugar.
+Agents include soy sauce, Kitchen Bouquet, Worcestershire sauce, seasoning mixes, cinnamon, and other spices, and glazes that use sugar.

 Best Microwave Recipes